-Hard plastic protective sheath included.
+Hard-plastic protective sheath included.
 Well-balanced in hand.
-High carbon German steel construction.
+High-carbon German steel construction.
 Heavy handle reduces effort.
 Extremely sharp serrated blade.
-Long 10 inch blade.
+Long 10-inch blade.

 Blade may be warped.
 Downward handle is awkward and hard to control.
+May be a little too expensive for casual users.

-Blade is extremely sharp, but no protective sheath included, Limited space below handle for fingers.
+Blade is extremely sharp, but no protective sheath included.
+Limited space below handle for fingers.

 There's nothing quite like a fresh loaf of crusty bread straight out of the oven — or perhaps a sourdough boule from the farmer's market is more your style.
 No matter the bread, an uncut loaf needs a quality bread knife to do it justice and give you even slices without tearing the crumb.